Adult Swim: Germany

 The Adult Swim block was launched on January 28, 2009, on TNT Serie (now known as WarnerTV Serie).
 In 2016, TNT Glitz became TNT Comedy (now known as WarnerTV Comedy) and took over Adult Swim.
-Programs on the block include American Dad, Assy McGee, Lucy, The Daughter of the Devil, Metalocalypse, Moral Orel, Robot Chicken, Rick and Morty, Stroker and Hoop, The Brak Show, Venture Bros., Aqua Teen Hunger Force, and The Eric Andre Show.
+Programs on the block include American Dad, Assy McGee, Lucy, The Daughter of the Devil, Metalocalypse, Moral Orel, Robot Chicken, Rick and Morty, Stroker & Hoop, The Brak Show, Venture Bros., Aqua Teen Hunger Force, and The Eric Andre Show.